GautamKataria/Car-price-prediction-using-ML/README.md

 # Car-price-prediction-using-ML

-#### The aim of this repository is to show how to make a highly accurate ML model for car price prediction.
+#### The aim of this repository is to show you how to make a highly accurate ML model for car price prediction.

 #### The ML model uses hyperparameter training to improve its accuracy.